maxrugen/routeshare/README.md

 ### 3. Export & Share

 - Choose between white or black overlay variants
-- Download as PNG file in perfect 1080x1920 format
+- Download as a transparent PNG sized to content
 - Share directly to Instagram Stories

 <!-- Demo mode removed -->